Facebook plans its own currency for 2 billion-plus users

 Libra partners will create incentives to get people and merchants to use the coin.
 That could range from Uber discounts to a Libra bonus paid when users set up a Calibra wallet, although the companies haven’t laid out specifics.

 Many privacy questions remain unanswered, though.
 Cryptocurrencies such as Libra store all transactions on a widely distributed, encrypted “ledger” known as the blockchain.
 That could make the Libra blockchain a permanent record of all purchases or cash transfers every individual makes, even if they’re stored under pseudonyms rather than real names.

-Facebook said that if people use Calibra or similar wallets, their individual transactions won’t be visible on the Libra blockchain.
+Facebook said people can keep their individual transactions from appearing on the blockchain by using Calibra’s wallet app, though in that case, Calibra would have your data instead.

+Calibra pledges that it won’t share transaction data from details of Libra user’s financials with Facebook unless compelled to do so in criminal cases.
+Still, if people are using Facebook products to buy things and send money, it’s possible Facebook will be able to track some data about shopping and money transferring habits.

+Calibra won’t require users to have a Facebook account to use Libra.
+And it will allow people to send Libra back and forth on two of Facebook’s core messaging apps — WhatsApp and Messenger.
+Instagram messages won’t be included, at least at first.

 Earlier this year, Zuckerberg announced a new privacy-focused vision for the company after months of backlash for its treatment of personal customer information.
 Zuckerberg’s vision — which has mostly not been detailed publicly — will rely heavily on privacy-shielded messaging apps in an attempt to make the services more about private, one-to-one connections.